 *Unless otherwise specified.

-Ships in a box.
 Sydney art lovers can avoid shipping costs by collecting work and paying cash at my studio in Darlinghurst.
 Otherwise shipping is calculated at check-out.
 Each print is hand-made so please allow 2-4 weeks for domestic delivery and 3-5 weeks for international.
 Let me know if you need a piece urgently as I may have one already printed.

 I’m happy to quote on custom felt prints featuring your choice of subject matter in any size.
 I also work with interior designers to create feature walls that visually and acoustically enhance living or work spaces.